Grammarly Free vs. Pro (Put to the Test in 2026)

 • cannot replace a proofreader

-Grammarly Premium is best for proofreaders, editors, writers, college students, entrepreneurs, and anyone needing to produce high-quality documents.
+Grammarly Pro is best for proofreaders, editors, writers, college students, entrepreneurs, and anyone needing to produce high-quality documents.

-You can sign up for Grammarly Premium here.
+You can sign up for Grammarly Pro here.

-(Grammarly Business is your best bet if you need Grammarly for your company.
-It provides unique features like an analytics dashboard, the option to create a company style guide, and the ability to keep your business’s tone consistent.)
+Note: Grammarly Enterprise (not pictured below) is your best bet if you need Grammarly for a large team.
+It provides unique features like an analytics dashboard, the option to create a company style guide, and the ability to keep your business’s tone consistent.

 We’ll look at features that fall under the following seven categories Grammarly has established: